Skip to content

 Life sovereignty editorial illustration for The Unhacked

 You reach for your hardware wallet and it won’t power on.
 Or you dig out the paper backup and the ink has faded where a damp drawer got to it.
 Behind that dead device sits everything you’ve saved — and for one cold second you understand that your entire net worth depends on a single fragile object you’ve barely thought about since the day you set it up.
 That second is the whole problem.
 You were sold a gadget and told it was ownership.
+To hold keys off any exchange, an air-gapped wallet like Keystone signs transactions offline so your seed never touches an online device.

 Why a single hardware wallet is a single point of failure